zghola/assessment-exam-student/README.md

 Your solutions should be entered in the `answers/` directory.
 Each question has a corresponding solution file (`00.js` corresponding to _Question 0_).

-Then from the command line, execute a specific test question using `npm run question {QUESTION-#}`
+Then from the command line, execute a specific test question using `npm run question {QUESTION-#}`.

-For instance:
+The following command, for instance, will run the first question:

 ```terminal
 npm run question 0